|

 Their tender voices lisping sacred words

-That he had taught them,—in the cleanly calm
+That he had taught them,in the

-Of decent school, by decent matron held,—
+Of decent school, by decent matron held,

 Then would he say, "I shall have pleasure yet,